sachi-net/Throw/README.md

 # Throw
 `Throw` is a unified conditional validator designed for .NET built-in structures and types. `Throw` also simplifies multi-level guard conditions such as `if-else` and `switch` statements into single-line validator.
-Interneally, `Throw` extends the behaviors of built-in types when its namespace is referred within current coding context.
+Internally, `Throw` extends the behaviors of built-in types when its namespace is referred within current coding context.

 ## Prerequisites
 Currently, Throw is available for local installation only.
 Throw requires [.NET 5.0](https://dotnet.microsoft.com/en-us/download/dotnet/5.0) (v5.#.#) or [.NET 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) (v6.#.#).